ArcherHeffern/System-Creation/backend/1_Internet1.md

 * It's a very simple protocol, that I would not recommend you to use.
 * You can actually configure your Gmail to use POP3 (settings -> see all settings -> Forwarding and POP/IMAP)

+_You don't need to remember this protocol!
+There are so many, so only remember the ones you need!_

 Your homework for next meeting will be about TCP.
 A more advanced protocol that runs the world.

 ## Layering (TCP/IP Model)